Today, an old book takes stock of science and art

 forces poised to reshape us.
 Atomic physics was

 just taking shape.
-So were bacteriology, medicine,
+So were bacteriology, modern medicine,

 mass production, and industrial chemistry.
 People

 like Darwin and Mendel were about to shape a wholly

 new vision of human life on earth, but that vision